Banh-Canh/ppsspp_BatchUpscale/README.md

 To be usable you need to edit and configure "UPSCALE PPSSPP Games.bat".

+## How to use

+All of theses scripts must be in the same folder.

+Configure UPSCALE PPSSPP Games.bat (write in your PPSSPP memstick path, ESRGAN or other 'plugins' paths).

+Double click on UPSCALE PPSSPP Games.bat to start the script (I recommend making a backup of your texture dump before doing so).

+Enter the game you want to upscale.

 ## Features

 * The model and settings used should minimize artifacts due to AI upcaling (meaning it is meant to work 'universally' but isn't meant to be the best model/settings for a specific game)